 KOHO and Simplii Financial are great options for different reasons.

-If you want to spend more cash and use less credit, the KOHO Prepaid Card is the top prepaid card in Canada.
+If you want to spend more cash and use less credit, KOHO works well.
+Or you can use the Neo Money card which is the the top prepaid card in Canada.
 Add on its savings rate, and you have a perfect combo.

 While KOHO offers unlimited free transactions, you can’t deposit cheques and may need another chequing account for some transactions.